ben-tilden/Personal-Archiver/README.md

-# WIP: Personal Archiver
+# Photo-Archiver

-archiver.py is a python program which currently automatically and consistently imports photos from Apple devices to Mac via Preview.
+archivePhotos.py is a python program which automatically and consistently imports photos from Apple devices to Mac via Preview.
-Eventually, it will be a python program which will archive photos, notes, lists, etc.

 The most significant methods:
 * transferPhotos()